LueDev/TechDive/README.md

-# Hack.Diversity Tech Dive Template
+# MedExams

 ## Getting Started

 This skeleton contains two different applications -- a front end, or "client," created with "Create React App," and a back end, or "API," created with Express.

-In order to make both of them work together, you'll need to run both, but you can run just one or the other to start.
+In order to make [both](2024-02-29_both.md) of them work together, you'll need to run both, but you can run just one or the other to start.
 As you begin working on this project, you'll first focus on the client, so you can more or less ignore the API portion of the code for now.

+This repository contains two applications, our front-end in `client` and our back-end in `api`.
+In order to have the application work properly

 ## Client